cakephp/docs/en/contributing/cakephp-coding-conventions.rst

             'key' => null,
         ];

-        // not recommended, the key is already set if (isset($array['key'])) {
+        // Not recommended, the key is already set if (isset($array['key'])) {
             // ...
         }

-        // recommended
+        // Recommended
         if ($array['key'] !== null) {
             // ...
         }